connectedway/meta-connectedway/README.md

-This layer provides metadata that extends the base poky distroy and openembedded layer with support for Connected Way's Open Fiels.
+This layer provides metadata that extends the base poky distroy and openembedded layer with support for Connected Way's Open Files.

-This layer is qualified against the pyro and hardknott releases of Yocto.
+This layer is qualified against the pyro, dunfell, and hardknott releases of Yocto.

 # Contents

-mbedtls recipe for v3.2.1.
-Openfiles depends on v3.2.1 for CCM support.
-The default version of mbedtls supported by hardknott is v2.25.0.
-Therefore we provide our own recipe.

-openfiles recipe for v5.1.1.
+openfiles recipe for v5.3.0.
 This will build openfiles for a yocto distro.
 The following packages can be deployed:
 - openfiles: Deploys libof_smb and libof_core shared libraries along with /etc/openfiles.xml